 Orphaned – –

-Edgar Poe was a year old when his father David left.
-An angry man, an alcoholic, not hesitating to bring down his family.
-Which means leaving could have been his one good act.
+Edgar was a year old when his father David Poe left.
+An angry man, an alcoholic, thought to be a bad man.
+Means leaving was his one good act.

 David Poe had a rich family.
-He was supposed to be a lawyer, his rich family setting up a perfect life.
-This changed when he met Elizabeth the actress.
-He abandoned law for acting and being with her.
-He failed, which led to resentment and drinking and leaving.
+He was supposed to be a lawyer, his rich family setting up that perfect life.
+It changed when he met Elizabeth, an actress.
+He abandoned law for acting and her.
+He failed, which led to resentment, drinking and leaving.

-History lost track of David Poe, only noted in 1835 when Edgar Allan Poe wrote in a letter, “My father died in the second year of my age”.
+History lost track of David, only noting him in an 1835 letter written by Edgar.
+His quote, “My father died in the second year of my age”.
 That’s it.

 Elizabeth Poe, Edgar’s mother and a talented actress, continued on.
 Critics called her an “interesting figure with a sweet melodious voice”.
-She moved to New York and flourished.
+She moved to New York and flourished in stage shows.

-In 1811 she was staying at a boarding house in Richmond, Virginia for a performance.
-She started coughing up blood.
+In 1811 she stayed at a boarding house in Richmond, Virginia.
+Down there for a performance when she started coughing up blood.

-The public took interest in this beautiful and talented young woman.
-A mother and talented, people wanted to save her.
-Benefits held with much money raised.
-In December 1811, just 2 months later, she was dead.
+The public took interest in this beautiful and sick young woman.
+She was a mother and actress.
+People wanted to save her.
+Benefits were held, much money raised.
+However in December 1811, only 2 months later, she was dead.